AppLayerLabs/sparq-gitbook/precompiled-contracts/safevariables-and-commit-revert-logic.md

   // Suppose the original value of myMap[key] is 5
   this->myMap[key] = value; // e.g. 10
   throw std::runtime_error("Error");
-  // myMap[key] is now 10, but it shouldn't be because it threw }
+  // myMap[key] remains 10, but it shouldn't because it threw }
 ```